pratyakshm/WinRice/doc/Settings.md

 However, some reports have shown that this modification might (unintentionally) make the device not display the correct time.

-WinRice will ask if the user wants to make this modification.
+WinRice asks if you want to make this change.

-#### If the user chooses to make this modification...

-It is made.

-#### Otherwise...

-It isn't made.

 ### System Restore